dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 - Total throughput: 1000 spans/s

 **Note**: The composite policy cannot be wrapped in an `and` policy, so it evaluates ALL traces globally (not policy-group-based).

+### 4. `config-decision-cache.yaml` (Decision Cache Testing)
+Demonstrates the **decision cache** feature with:
+- `num_traces: 1` to force trace eviction for testing purposes
+- `decision_cache` enabled with cache sizes of 10000 for both sampled and non-sampled decisions

+This configuration is specifically designed for testing how the collector handles late-arriving spans using cached sampling decisions.
+Used by test script 07.

 ### Configuration Options